jeanimal/legacy_code_for_SHTMUS/README.md

 # legacy_code_for_SHTMUS
-This code from the late 1990's generated the data discussed in the book, Simple Heuristics That Make Us Smart (SHTMUS).
+This C code and data files are from the late 1990's.
+They were used to generate the results discussed in the book, Simple Heuristics That Make Us Smart (SHTMUS).

 As of 2016-12-07, I have not tried to compile anything.